joomla/Manual/docs/accessibility/best-practices/tooltip.md

 ## Overview

 Tooltips are useful elements.
 They allow presenting information with an icon or a short text and adding additional informationn when the users hovers the icon or text.
-If serveral tooltips are on a page, every toolpip must have an own ID.
+If several tooltips are on a page, every toolpip must have an own ID.
 Other wise a screenreader cannot identify which tooltip gives Information to which element.

 ## Code Snippet